LaVey’s Satanic Witch

 Falls, published in 1971.
 This same book was re-published in 2004 under the title of The Satanic Witch.1 This book was written as a method of instruction to Satanic women and how they could apply their powers of seduction.
-It is a guide on how to think like a witch, how to dress, how to act and various other advices that LaVey felt characterized the behaviours and natures of women.
+It is a guide on how to think like a witch, how to dress, how to act and various other advice that LaVey felt characterized the behaviors and natures of women.

-LaVey’s method is a guide to enchantment by using the appearance and personality in such a way that men will fall prey the witch.
+LaVey’s method of Satanic witchcraft is a guide to enchantment by using the appearance and personality in such a way that men will fall prey to the witch.
 This ability to entice men is a measure of personal power.
 Of course, he offers little practical advice on the esoteric or magical aspects of Satanic witchcraft; his book is a treatise on how he envisioned the Satanic witch to be – as as a fantasy of seduction.

-In a published essay titled Satanic Witchery, Abby Brimstone reviews the concepts of The Satanic Witch, agreeing with LaVey’s stereotypical views of women.
+In a published essay titled Satanic Witchery, LaVeyan Satanist Abby Brimstone reviews the concepts of The Satanic Witch, agreeing with LaVey’s stereotypical views of women.
 Brimstone writes that women live in a “male dominated society”, and “All she really needs is to understand how to maneuver her looks, curves, and intelligence to acquire success and happiness”.2 Brimstone believes that a woman has to use her appearance and feminine wiles to survive and to dominate over men.

 Satanic Feminism Today

-It surprises me that even to this day some women are willing to fall into the timeless role as the fairer [or weaker] sex, as a method of personal power.
+It surprises me that even to this day some women are willing to fall into the timeless role as the fairer or weaker sex as a method of personal power.
 This is an imbalanced formula founded upon a timeless stereotype, and based on desire, ego and manipulation.
 It is not the same as love or self-respect, and the respect that is gained from others, a true personal power more enduring than either beauty or riches.